sharemind-sdk/standalone-demo/README.md

 ### Build on the command line

-To build and install the binaries and configuration in the `prefix/` directory.
+To build and install the binaries and configuration into the `prefix/` directory, run:

 ```
 mkdir build